LanguageMachines/CLIN28_ST_spelling_correction/README.md

 * ``after`` - Should be used instead of ``span`` in cases of an insertion (insertion of a new word/token where previously none existed).
 The value is a string and is the ID of the word **after which** the correction is to be inserted.
+* ``class`` - The type of the error; i.e. one of the classes defined in [our set definition](https://github.com/proycon/folia/blob/master/setdefinitions/spellingcorrection.foliaset.xml) (use the IDs, not the labels!).
+Your system does **not** need to output this, it merely serves as extra information in the gold standard.

 Note that all JSON for this task should be UTF-8 encoded.